 4. A table

-You’ll need a table large enough to lay out all your supplies in an organized way.
+You’ll need a table large enough to lay out all your supplies in an organized fashion.
 In your home studio, it should be low enough that you can sit to do your own makeup, but high enough to reach while you stand to do your clients’.
 When you travel, your options might be limited.
 Make do with what’s available unless you have the budget for a portable folding table and the means to get it there with your kit.

 5. A chair or stool